MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/index.md

 * [Using {{ site.data.keys.mf_server }} on IBM PureApplication](production/pure-application).

 ### Upgrading from earlier versions
-For information about upgrading existing installations and applications to a newer version, see [Upgrading to IBM MobileFirst Foundation v8.0](http://www.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/com.ibm.worklight.upgrade.doc/topics/t_upgrading.html).
+For information about upgrading existing installations and applications to a newer version, see [Upgrading to IBM MobileFirst Foundation {{ site.data.keys.product_version }}](../all-tutorials/#upgrading_to_current_version).